 In 2023, the Group obtained an use permit for the Platynowa Park residential building -the first residential investment within the group.
 In November and December 2023 first issuance of premises took place.
-At the beginning of 2024 the sale has been completed.
+At the beginning of 2025 the sale has been completed.

-In 2024, the Group intends to:
+In 2025, the Group plans to:

-- start the construction of the first PRS Olivia 10 building with over 250 apartments, - obtain a BREEAM final certificate for the Olivia Prime building with a rating of at least Excellent in the full version taking into account the arrangement of the lease space (Fully Fitted).
-The certificate will confirm the successful implementation of best practices affecting energy efficiency throughout the building's life cycle, which translates into its relatively low operational carbon footprint, - achieve an average commercialization level of at least 92% at the end of 2024, - complete the sale of apartments in the Group's first residential investment; - renew the "WELL Health and Safety Rating" certification; - obtain the first green credit financing for an office project.
+• obtain a BREEAM final certificate for the Olivia Prime building with a rating of at least Excellent in the full version taking into account the arrangement of the lease space (Fully Fitted).
+The certificate will confirm the successful implementation of best practices affecting energy efficiency throughout the building's life cycle, which translates into its relatively low operational carbon footprint,

-Consolidated financial statements for the year ended 31 December 2023 (All amounts in kEUR)
+Consolidated financial statements for the year ended 31 December 2024 (All amounts in kEUR)